Research

 Publication list: Google Scholar

-The research interests of Dr. Elsharkawi centre on development of aluminum casting alloys, mechanical properties, material characterization, heat transfer, surface analysis techniques, semi-solid casting, fracture analysis and composite materials.
+The research interests of Dr. Elsharkawi centre on the development of aluminum casting alloys, mechanical properties, material characterization, heat transfer, surface analysis techniques, semi-solid casting, fracture analysis and composite materials.

 The primary focus of Dr. Elsharkawi research work is related to the effects of heat treatment, casting techniques and alloying elements on the microstructure and mechanical properties of cast aluminum alloys.